12 Jan 2026

 Which brings us to integration: the process of revisiting, making sense of, and incorporating the profound insights and experiences into a patient’s daily life.
 The integration process is considered to be a crucial bridge between the psychedelic experience and lasting positive change.

-Psychedelics alter perception and can facilitate a range of experiences from emotional and personal insights to divine encounters, ego dissolution and interconnectedness.
+Psychedelics alter perception and can facilitate a range of experiences from emotional and personal insights5 to divine encounters, ego dissolution and interconnectedness.
 Making sense of these experiences can be challenging, and integrative therapy seeks to support people through this process.

 Psychedelic integration prepares people for their psychedelic treatment and helps them to understand and create meaning from what they experienced following treatment.